lisongxu/CSCE156-Lab-Java-Cond/readme.md

 4. Click on the "View test results" button to view the test results, and make sure that you pass all tests.

+### 3.3 Grading

+For this lab, as long as you pass all the tests on Codepost, you will get full credit for the lab.